 By capitalizing on the results of the various design experiments a LIT on teaching instantaneous speed in 5th grade is proposed in Chapter 5.
 This chapter starts by summarizing the theoretical background and detailing the methodology used in this research project, design research.
 More specifically, the theoretical underpinnings of the LIT are elaborated in terms of the three instructional design heuristics of Realistic Mathematics Education: guided (re)invention, didactical phenomenology, and emergent modeling.
 The proposed LIT is based on the patterns in students’ learning processes that were identified in the data of the various design experiments.
 This allowed for a triangulation on two levels.
 At the level of a single design experiment a multitude of data was collected and used to validate and generate conjectures, and these conjectures were validated or refuted in multiple design experiments.

-Reporting on the results, basically Cobb et. al.‘s (in press) recommendation for an argumentative grammar for design experiments was followed, which requires the justification of the theoretical findings of a design experiment by a) showing that the students’ learning process is due to their participation in the design experiment, b) describing that learning process, and c) enumerating the necessary means of support for that learning process to occur.
+Reporting on the results, basically Cobb et. al.‘s (n.d.) recommendation for an argumentative grammar for design experiments was followed, which requires the justification of the theoretical findings of a design experiment by a) showing that the students’ learning process is due to their participation in the design experiment, b) describing that learning process, and c) enumerating the necessary means of support for that learning process to occur.
 The first requirement is self-evident as 5th graders are not taught on this topic.
 The other two requirements are split into a documentation of the key learning processes, and a separate description of the envisioned learning process and the means of support that learning process.

 The patterns that emerged with respect to students’ key learning moments are put in context by a description of students’ instructional starting points.
 These starting points were the same in each teaching experiment: the students had limited graphing experience, they had trouble computing speeds, and they were thinking in terms of instantaneous speed from the start.
 There is no indication that the situation will be much different in other classrooms.
 Given these starting points, several key learning moments were identified in the data.
 Notably, the students were familiar with linearity, but broke through the linearity illusion (Bock, Dooren, Janssens, & Verschaffel, 2002) easily when seeing the cocktail glass fill up.
 They understood the relationship between a glass width and its speed, which allowed them to realize when the speed in the cocktail glass and highball glass would be the same.
 Despite the students’ limited graphing experience, once the curve was introduced—in one classroom the students even invented it themselves—they accepted it as a better model than the discrete snapshots models they had created earlier.
 They were able to construe the tangent line as an indicator of the speed in a given point by combining the cocktail glass’ graph and the graph of a highball glass.